 Hays

 Find 80 million-year-old sea monsters and other terrifying creatures that once occupied present-day Kansas in Hays at the Sternberg Museum of History.
-Be sure to share in the wonder of miniature horses at the Blue Sky Miniature Horse Farm, learn more about the Fort Hays army post at the Fort Hays State Historic Site, and see first hand, the twin towers of the “Cathedral of the Plains” rising in the air.
+Be sure to create a custom hat at Sunflowers and Silos, learn more about the Fort Hays army post at the Fort Hays State Historic Site, and see firsthand, the twin towers of the “Cathedral of the Plains” rising in the air.

 Dodge City/Greensburg

 The Dodge City Area was once the mecca for cowboys and gunfights.
 Located on the original site of the Boot Hill Cemetery, Boot Hill Museum highlights the glory days of the cow towns.
 Also in Dodge City is the Wright Park & Zoo, including an aviary and petting zoo.
-Visitors can stretch their legs on the spiral staircase at the Big Well Museum in Greensburg, or by touring Forget-Me-Not-Farms where guests get a birds-eye view of the dairy farm.
+Visitors can stretch their legs on the spiral staircase at the Big Well Museum in Greensburg and learn more about how this community was rebuilt after a destructive tornado.

 Garden City